thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

 The following is not necessary for setting up a local network for development, but is helpful if setting up a testnet masternode:
 - Access to a Linux system configured with a non-root user ([guide](https://docs.dash.org/en/stable/masternodes/setup.html#set-up-your-vps))

-## Dashmate
+> 📘
+>
+> More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate).

 Use NPM to install dashmate globally in your system:
 [block:code]
 {
   "codes": [
     {
-      "code": "npm install -g dashmate",
+      "code": "npm install -g dashmate@0.23.0-alpha.1",
       "language": "shell"
     }
   ]
 }
 [/block]
-> 📘
->
-> More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate).

 # Local Network

 Dashmate can be used to create a local network on a single computer.
 This network contains multiple nodes to mimic conditions and features found in testnet/mainnet settings.